-- Choose one of the following ways to filter the list of database instances. - To list only the database instances of a selected database type, click the tile identifying that type.
-For example, to list only the Sybase database instances, click the Sybase tile.

-- To list only the database instances that belong to a specific database group, on the navigation panel, in the Databases view, expand the Database Groups node and select a group.
-For more information about database groups, see Managing database groups on page 71.
+- · Choose one of the following ways to filter the list of database instances. - To list only the database instances of a selected database type, click the tile identifying that type.
+For example, to list only the SAP ASE database instances, click the SAP ASE tile. - To list only the database instances of a selected database type that are in a specific alarm state, click the alarm state icon on the database type tile.
+For example, to list only the SAP ASE database instances that are in Warning state, click a on the SAP ASE tile. - To list only the database instances that belong to a specific database group, on the navigation panel, in the Databases view, expand the Database Groups node and select a group.
+For more information about database groups, see Managing database groups on page 70.